-See Table 3 for a full list of potential monitoring data sets.
+See Table 5 for a full list of potential monitoring data sets.
 The data sources we are using most frequently are described below.

-Hydrology
+8. Hydrology

-Monitoring of precipitation, reservoir releases, exports, river stage, and basic water quality parameters (temperature, salinity, turbidity), will rely on the network of telemetered water quality stations throughout the Delta (Figure 5) and tributaries.
-This will be complemented by hydrologic modeling conducted by DWR to calculate forecasted water supply as well as hindcasted Net Delta Outflow (see description of DSM2 modeling in the TUCP Biological Review).
-Further modeling by Reclamation, the NMFS, and the Sacramento River Settlement Contractors may also be used to evaluate flow and water quality parameters.
+Monitoring of precipitation, reservoir releases, exports, river stage, and basic water quality parameters (temperature, salinity, turbidity), will rely on the network of telemetered water quality stations throughout the Delta (Figure 5) and tributaries maintained by DWR and USGS.
+This will be complemented by hydrologic modeling conducted by DWR to calculate forecasted water supply as well as hindcasted Net Delta Outflow.

-Nutrients and Contaminants
+9. Nutrients and Contaminants

-Nutrients (e.g., nitrate, nitrite, ammonium, organic nitrogen, phosphorus) are monitored using both insitu water quality sensors (for nitrate; USGS Water Data for the Nation), discrete monthly samples taken at sites throughout the Delta by the Environmental Monitoring Program (EMP), USGS, and other programs, and high resolution boat-based mapping surveys conducted by the USGS.
-During a synthesis of the 2012-2016 drought, lack of nutrient monitoring was identified as one of the gaps for an assessment of ecosystem-scale drought impacts (Conrad et al. Drought MAST draft report).
-The amount of nutrient monitoring in the Delta has increased over the past five years, with multiple types of nutrient data now available.
+Nutrients (e.g., nitrate, nitrite, ammonium, organic nitrogen, phosphorus) are monitored using both in-situ water quality sensors (for nitrate; USGS Water Data for the Nation), discrete monthly samples taken at sites throughout the Delta by IEP's Environmental Monitoring Program (EMP), USGS, and other programs, and high resolution boat-based mapping surveys conducted by the USGS.
+During a synthesis of the 2012-2016 drought, lack of nutrient monitoring was identified as one of the gaps for an assessment of ecosystem-scale drought impacts - this is particularly because most nutrient monitoring occurs in main channels.
+Fortunately, the amount of nutrient monitoring in the Delta has increased over the past five years, with multiple types of nutrient data available.

-Discrete samples are collected at multiple sites around the Delta by EMP, USGS, the Delta Regional Monitoring Program (Delta RMP), the CDFW Fish Restoration Program, DWR's Municipal Water Quality Program, the Directed Outflow Project, Sacramento Regional Sanitation District (Regional San), and other special studies.
-These samples typically include all major nutrients nitrate, nitrite ammonium, phosphorus, and in some cases total and/or dissolved organic nitrogen, total and/or dissolved organic carbon, and silica.
+Discrete samples are collected at multiple sites around the Delta by the EMP, USGS, the Delta Regional Monitoring Program (Delta RMP), the CDFW Fish Restoration Program, DWR's Municipal Water Quality Program, the Reclamation Directed Outflow Project, Regional San, and other special studies.
+These samples typically include all major nutrients: nitrate, nitrite, ammonium, ortho-phosphate, and in some cases total and/or dissolved organic nitrogen, total and/or dissolved organic carbon, and silica.
 Analytical methods vary slightly by survey, but most use EPA standard methods.

-There are also some higher frequency data available for nitrate collected using in-situ nitrate sensors (SUNA - Seabird Scientific, Bellvue, WA); these are currently deployed at the 14 water quality stations throughout the Delta and Suisun Bay run by the USGS California Water Science Center's Biogeochemistry Group under funding provided by Reclamation and Regional San.
+There are also some higher frequency data available for nitrate collected using in-situ nitrate sensors (SUNA - Seabird Scientific, Bellevue, WA); these are currently deployed at the 14 water quality stations throughout the Delta and Suisun Bay run by the USGS California Water Science Center's Biogeochemistry Group under funding provided by Reclamation and Regional San.
 Link to map/data.
 These sensors provide data every 15 minutes.

 The USGS California Water Science Center's Biogeochemistry Group also conducts high-speed mapping surveys of water quality including high frequency (~1 second) data collection for nitrate, ammonium, temperature, salinity, turbidity, dissolved oxygen, pH, chlorophyll, and other parameters.
 During these surveys discrete samples are also collected at ~30 stations throughout the Delta and are sent in for a suite of laboratory analyses, including nutrients.
-In addition to conducting spatially and temporally targeted surveys, the USGS has conducted multi-day Delta-wide surveys in spring, summer and fall of 2018 and 2020 and has secured non-project funding to do these in 2021 (Bergamaschi et al. 2020).
+In addition to conducting spatially and temporally targeted surveys, the USGS has conducted multi-day Delta-wide surveys in spring, summer and fall of 2018 and 2020 and has secured funding to do these in 2021 (Bergamaschi et al. 2020).
 These cruises produce a "snapshot" of conditions around the system on a particular day.
-Cruises are being planned for spring, summer and fall of 2021.
+Cruises are being planned for spring, summer and fall of 2021, and may continue into 2022 and beyond if funding is available.

-The Delta RMP also collects data on current-use pesticides, mercury, contaminants of emerging concern, and nutrients at multiple sites in the Delta.
+The Delta Regional Monitoring Program (Delta RMP) also collects data on current-use pesticides, mercury, contaminants of emerging concern, and nutrients at multiple sites in the Delta.
+These data will be added to our analyses where appropriate.

-Phytoplankton
+10. Phytoplankton